spacedogXYZ/spacedogXYZ/_posts/2014-10-10-killedbycops.md

 ---
 layout: post
 title: KilledByCops
-description: Data visualization of the crisis of police violence across America
+description: Data visualization of the crisis of police violence in America, telling individual stories on a nationwide map
 category: mission
 location: Oakland, CA
 date_month_only: true